FlutterKerala/DServers/README.md

 #### Parameters object

-The Parameters object take a parameters with is a string type which represent url
+The Parameters object takes parameters which is a string type representing the url
 ```dart
 Parameters Parameters({String parameters, Function onRequest})
 ```
-For Example:
+For example:
 ```dart
 Parameters(
               parameters: '/',